 I reduced the price of our stay in Tallinn by nearly 30% by keeping an eye on prices and snapping up a good deal.

 Summing up: use your points wisely

 As with any point redemption, you will want to maximise the retail value of the redemption and minimise the points required.
 Compared to airline points, hotel rewards have a wide variation in retail price and points required, so do your research to get the best deal.

-If you have an American Express Platinum Charge card, take advantage of the hotel status which comes as part of the card’s benefits.
+If you have an American Express Platinum Card, take advantage of the hotel status which comes as part of the card’s benefits.
 Hotel status can provide late check-out, room upgrades, welcome gifts and access to club lounges with free food, drinks and often complimentary breakfast.